 |Adult-Gerontology Primary Care with Oncology specialty||Psychiatric Mental Health with Substance Use and Addictions specialty||Adult-Gerontology Acute Care|

-The Psychiatric Mental Health Nurse Practioner program with specialization in Substance Use and Addiction Disorders is designed as a post-BSN entry DNP and can be completed in 72 Semester hours.
+The Psychiatric Mental Health Nurse Practitioner program with specialization in Substance Use and Addictions is designed as a post-BSN entry DNP and can be completed in 72 Semester hours.
 Graduates will have the knowledge and skills to assume system-wide leadership as Psychiatric Mental Health Nurse Practitioners with expanded roles in substance use and addiction disorders.

 The Family Nurse Practitioner program with a specialization in Emergency Room is designed as a post-BSN entry DNP and can be completed in 79 semester hours.
 Graduates will have the knowledge and skills to assume system-wide leadership as family nurse practitioners with expanded roles in the emergency room.